ranemirusG/toolbox-notes/infosec/nmap.md

 ### Discover online hosts without port-scanning the live systems
-Remember to add -sn if you are only interested in host discovery without port-scanning.
+Add `-sn` if you are only interested in host discovery without port-scanning.
 Omitting -sn will let Nmap default to port-scanning the live hosts.

 `nmap -sn TARGETS`